tonyzamyatin/notion-note-resurfacer/README.md

 # 📓 Notion Note Resurfacer

 **Rediscover old insights, spark new ideas.**
-This simple script picks random notes from your Notion database to bring back serendipity into your knowledge system.
+This simple script resurfaces random notes from your Notion database to bring back serendipity into your knowledge system.

 Inspired by the concept of **slow hunches** in *Where Good Ideas Come From* by Steven Johnson, this tool helps you revisit forgotten thoughts and make unexpected connections.